Klooven/sass-plus/README.md

 ## Programmatic API

-This package also exports a promise-based simple API that works like the CLI (but without the CLI).
+This package also exports a promise-based simple API that is configurable with the same options as mentioned above.
+The input and output styles are strings (the API doesn't access the filesystem).

 ```js
 const sassplus = require('sass-plus');